-When the groups came about for the FIFA U-17 World Cup on Aug.
+When the groups were announced for the FIFA U-17 World Cup on Aug.
 7, 2009, Switzerland had the toughest draw among the six European nations in the tournament.
 Switzerland would face 2005 champions Mexico, Japan, and three-time champions Brazil.
 The European country had the lowest odds of advancing past the group stage.
 So the nation looked to approach this tournament just as it did at the UEFA U-17 Championship with defense and timely scoring.

 Switzerland did that on Oct.
 24 against Mexico in an unlikely fashion.
-Pajtim Kasami scored not only Switzerland's first goal at this tournament but also the 2009 FIFA U-17 World Cup's opening goal.
+Pajtim Kasami scored Switzerland's first goal at this tournament and the 2009 FIFA U-17 World Cup's opening goal.
 Switzerland played despite having less possession and having a man down.
 But the defense kept Mexico at bay as goalkeeper Benjamin Siegrist stopped Mexico's offense.
-Switzerland won on its debut 2-0 against a former champion.
+As a result, Switzerland won on its debut 2-0 against a former champion.

 Three days later, Switzerland faced Japan when Takumi Miyayoshi scored twice in the opening 20 minutes before Seferovic scored right before halftime.
-In the second half, Switzerland attacked, and its reward was a Ben Khalifa penalty, which the Japanese goalkeeper saved before Seferovic's ensuing kick that struck the crossbar.
+In the second half, Switzerland attacked, and its reward was a Ben Khalifa penalty, which the Japanese goalkeeper saved before Seferovic's ensuing kick struck the crossbar.
 Seferovic capitalized minutes later, however, to score his second of the match before Granit Xhaka scored to complete the comeback.
 Another goal by Ricardo Rodriguez had Switzerland on the verge of a knockout berth.
-Despite allowing a late goal, Switzerland hung to win 4-3 and was assured a place in the knockout stage.
+Despite allowing a late goal, Switzerland hung to win 4-3 and was assured of the knockout stage.

 Switzerland continued its momentum as it denied Neymar and Brazil any goals on 25 shots.
 Ben Khalifa was the difference as his goal in the 21st minute meant Switzerland won the group.
 More important in the game was that Brazil had accumulated four yellow cards in the match, ultimately denying Brazil a knockout stage appearance because of its disciplinary record.